 Always check before you visit any of the gardens below.
-While most are open, as a result of the COVID-19 pandemic and safety measures, many must be booked in advance.
+As a result of safety measures during the COVID-19 pandemic, they may need to be booked in advance.

 Bedgebury National Pinetum and Forest

 Tom says: 'In this month of overindulgence, there’s nothing quite like burning off those extra calories in a beautiful landscape.
 Even better if it is also home to the world’s most comprehensive collection of conifers.
 Bedgebury National Pinetum and Forest has more than 12,000 specimens planted over 300 acres, and also offers cycle tracks, plenty of walking routes and running trails.
 With good disabled access, a playground and café, it’s a great day out for the family, and a fabulous place to get some ideas and inspiration for growing conifers.'
 Bedgebury Road, Goudhurst, Kent TN17 2SJ.
 Tel 01580 879820, forestryengland.uk/bedgebury

 Bedgebury is also hosting after-dark walks, lit up by over a million lights.
 Read more about 14 fabulous Christmas light shows taking place around the country this festive season.

 Tom says: 'Many years ago, I was blown away by the juvenile yet imaginative winter planting combinations at RHS Garden Rosemoor.
 The Winter Garden is now an established highlight with a wonderful balance of mature specimens and groundcovering associations – using conifers, evergreens and perennials.
 The plant drifts are substantial, delivering a seasonal spectacle using many winter favourites, including witch hazels, viburnums, daphnes and willows.'
 RHS Garden Rosemoor, Great Torrington, Devon EX38 8PH.
 Tel 01805 624067, rhs.org.uk/rosemoor